3 Different Types Of Machine Learning

 Loading

-What is Machine Learning?
+What Is Machine Learning?

-Machine Learning is no longer experimental.
-As of 2025, 81% of Fortune 500 companies use ML in core enterprise functions such as customer service, supply chain optimization, and cybersecurity, showing its critical role in real-world systems.
-ML operates within the broader AI ecosystem and draws heavily from statistics, data science, and optimization.
-It underpins enterprise use cases, including image and video recognition, demand forecasting, anomaly detection, recommendation systems, and predictive analytics.
+As of 2025, 81% of Fortune 500 companies use ML in core enterprise functions including customer service, supply chain optimization, and cybersecurity.
+ML underpins use cases such as image and video recognition, demand forecasting, anomaly detection, recommendation systems, and predictive analytics.
+At its core, it replaces static rule-based systems with adaptive, data-driven decision models.

 Types of Machine Learning